fulcanelly/salo-lang/README.md

 ```
 ruby src/main.rb <path to salo program file>
 ```
+### Examples & Tests
+Due of absence of documentation examples would be good way to learn a litle bit about this language.
+You can find them in `tests` folder.

 It's actually far away from complete and have many problems as you can see from list below

 ### Todo list